 The programme team have meetings on a regular basis where various operational and strategic issues can be discussed and will feed into the Glyndŵr University quality cycle, namely through the annual monitoring review process and Faculty Professional Lead meetings.
-Minutes are taken and any actions required will be taken, or if necessary, referred to/advice sought from the most appropriate committees and/or individuals, including Dean, Associate Dean, Professional Lead, the Stakeholder Education Liaison Meetings and external Examiner.
+Minutes are taken and any actions required will be taken, or if necessary, referred to/advice sought from the most appropriate committees and/or individuals, including Dean, Associate Dean, Principal Lecturer, the Stakeholder Education Liaison Meetings and External Examiner.
+Service users are also involved in a yearly stakeholder evaluation meeting.

-In addition to programme team meetings, feedback from students and stakeholders is activity encouraged and received through a variety of quality assurance mechanisms and acted upon accordingly.
+In addition to programme team meetings, feedback from students and stakeholders is actively encouraged and received through a variety of quality assurance mechanisms and acted upon accordingly.